jkoschma/genexplain-platform/docs/source/Genomic_variants.md

 The further steps of the visualization are similar to the human tracks.

-1. Identify and classify genes with genomic variants
+### Identify and classify genes with genomic variants

 Genomic variants are represented in the same format as genome intervals or ChIP-seq peaks, i.e. with their absolute chromosomal positional locations.
-Therefore, please apply correspondingly the workflows explained in detail under 6.1.1 or 7.2.1.
+Therefore, please apply correspondingly the workflows explained in detail under Epigenomics and Chip_Seq sections.

-1. Identify TFBS affected by genomic variations
+## Identify TFBS affected by genomic variations

-2. Enriched TF sites around regulatory SNPs and SIFT analysis
+### Enriched TF sites around regulatory SNPs and SIFT analysis

-Analysis with TRANSFAC®
+#### Analysis with TRANSFAC®

 The input form of this workflow, when opened form the Start page, is the
 following: